-Master pastelist Rae Smith will be demonstrating in pastel at the next meeting of The Society of Creative Arts of Newtown (SCAN) on Wednesday, July 24, at 1:30 pm.
-Her subject will be a landscape.
-The meeting and program are open to the public and will be held in the lower room at Newtown Meeting House.
-All are welcome and admission is free.
+Rae Smith will be demonstrating in pastel at the next meeting of The Society of Creative Arts of Newtown on Wednesday, April 22, at 1:30 pm.
+The free program will be in the lower level of Newtown Meeting House.